 Sustainable and Inclusive Communities in Latin America (CISAL)

-Annual Report (2017 - 2018): Learn about how 17 municipalities in mining regions across Columbia and Peru are working with Canadian municipalities that have extensive experience with mining and resource extraction.
+Annual Report (2017 - 2018): Learn about how 17 municipalities in mining regions across Colombia and Peru are working with Canadian municipalities that have extensive experience with mining and resource extraction.
 Read the report.

 Good Practices: This guide outlines some of the sustainable and inclusive practices that our partners in Colombia and Peru are implementing with technical assistance provided by Canadian municipal experts.
 Good Practice Guide for Local Governments in Extractive Contexts